Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Related Works

-{\it Greedy Methods:} Another class of methods, referred to as greedy iterative algorithms, attempt to solve the original $\ell_0$-minimization problem directly using successive approximations of the sparse signal through various heuristics.
+Another class of methods, referred to as greedy iterative algorithms, attempts to solve the original $\ell_0$-minimization problem directly using successive approximations of the sparse signal through various heuristics.
 Examples include Orthogonal Matching Pursuit (OMP) \cite{tropp2007signal}, CoSaMP \cite{needell2009cosamp}, Regularized OMP (ROMP) \cite{needell2009uniform}, Stagewise OMP (StOMP) \cite{donoho2012sparse} and so on.
 Similar to convex relaxation approaches, this class also does not depend on the structure of the measurement.
 Although greedy algorithms are generally faster in practical implementations than the techniques based on convex relaxations, the common computational cost still scales as ${O}(\mathrm{poly}(N))$ for both noiseless and noisy settings, with a few exceptions that incur near-linear run-time ${O}(N\log N)$ (e.g., StOMP algorithm \cite{donoho2012sparse}).
-Besides, the measurement matrix is typically stated in terms of MC conditions which require\footnote{Achieving a scaling of ${O}(K\log (N/K))$ for greedy pursuit methods requires analyses based on RIP \cite{davenport2010analysis}.
-While there are some results on this topic, it is still ongoing work (see \cite{davenport2011introduction}).} ${O}(K^2)$ measurements.
+Besides, the measurement matrix is typically stated in terms of MC conditions\footnote{The measurement scaling of ${O}(K\log (N/K))$ for greedy pursuit methods exists under relaxed settings (e.g. bounded noise scenarios or probabilistic guarantees \cite{tropp2005signal}).
+While there are some results on OMP based on the RIP, it is still ongoing work (see \cite{davenport2011introduction}).} which require ${O}(K^2)$ measurements.
+This phenomenon is commonly referred to as the square-root bottleneck, where the limit of sparsity for successful recovery is on the order of $K={O}(\sqrt{N})$ even if measurement matrices achieving the MC lower bound are used (i.e. the Welch bound \cite{welch1974lower}).